 And I was invited to a work event Tuesday afternoon/evening.

-Two out of five of my workouts were already failures*.
-Typically, at this point, (PARTICULARLY because it is nearing the end of the month, the easiest time to let myself off the hook) I would have given up and resolved to start up again next week (or, next month).
+Two out of five of my workouts were already failures.
+Typically, at this point, I would have given up and resolved to start up again next week (or, next month).

 But, I’m starting to recognize that consistency is best; not having a “perfect” month.
 So on Wednesday after work, I laced up my shoes, grabbed the trash (trying to save time and a trip down the stairs by taking it out on my way for a run), and headed out the door.

-And then I dropped my keys with the trash in the dumpster.
+And then… AND THEN I dropped my keys with the trash in the dumpster.